top of page

 Mare Profile = 5-6-4-7-6 Speed = 11 Stamina = 13 Index = 0.87 Triads = 15-17-17

-• I almost chopped this list and thought about doing a Top 8 as opposed to a Top 10 but decided to take two 3.5 star colts who still have time to show us what they have - Brant and Silent Tactic.
+• I almost chopped this list down from a Top 10 to a Top 8 but then decided to acknowledge two 3.5 star colts who still have time to show us what they have - Brant and Silent Tactic.
 While Brant's top chef's line is magnificent as a Gun Runner/Candy Ride boy, his mare's line falls just off for the Derby.
 That said, he is a Baffert charge, and as we know, Baffert's colts somehow find a way to run through and past their inheritance.
 Yes, he still has Boyd, Cherokee Nation, Blacksmith and Kristofferson but something about a 4.00/6.00 Gun Runner son is still standing out.
 We'll just have to wait and see how Baffert proceeds with his barn and quite frankly, after the loss of a real good one in Plutarch, which ones are still viable and in contention come May.
 I went back and forth between Brant and Chad Brown's charge, Canaletto for this Top 10 list and I settled on Brant.
-Something is telling me that the stamina of the Candy Ride Line sitting with the speed of the Liam's Map line will be sufficient in a balanced scale - at least as board-hit material.
+(I guess that means Canaletto is #11) Something is telling me that the stamina of the Candy Ride Line sitting with the speed of the Liam's Map line may be sufficient enough to balance out - at least as possible board-hit material.
+He's been hard at work training consistently since mid-January and should be ready to return to the upper ranks, especially with Ted Noffey out of the picture.

 DP = 3-8-9-0-0 (20) DI = 3.44 CD = 0.70 ANZ = 3.89